macdonst/enhance-workshop-codemash/docs/module08-sessions-and-simple-authentication.md

 That's where sessions come in.
 Sessions are a way for a website to remember things about you, like if you're logged in or what's in your shopping cart.

-Enhance impliments sessions with HttpOnly cookies.
+Enhance implements sessions with HttpOnly cookies.
 HttpOnly cookies are the best way to ensure that your session data is safe and secure.
-To learn why they're important and how to use them we will create a session from scratch.
-It's a great way to add an extra layer of security to your website, and it's easier than you might think.

 ## Cookies

 A cookie is a small piece of data that a website stores on a user's computer.
-This data is then sent back to the website with every subsequent request, allowing the website to remember things like user preferences or login status.
+This data is then sent back to the website with every subsequent request.
+This allows the website to remember things like user preferences or login status.
 At the end of the day, a `Cookie` is an HTTP request header, and writing a cookie is accomplished with the HTTP response header `set-cookie`.

 By default, cookies are sent back and forth between the browser and the server in plain text, making them vulnerable to theft by hackers.